Kudaes/Fingeth/Readme.md

 admin.addPeer(clientEnodeInfo)
 ```

-After that, both peers will be connected and synchronized.
+Once this is done, both peers will be connected and synchronized.

-Finally, remember to update the value of variable "pathProvider" in /client/controler.py and /server/server_controler.py to point to your ipc files.
+Finally, remember to update the value of variable "pathProvider" in /client/controler.py and /server/server_controler.py to point to your IPC files.
 Also, set the IP and the port where the server will be listening to in the file /server/server_main.py.

 ## Testing the tool